kritikagarg/cs533-f25/assignments/aquino/3/README.md

+# Assignment 3 Submission

+### Included Files
+This assignment involves the analysis of the cookie practices of 100 of Mozilla's top 500 sites.
+The various curl commands used to obtain the data on the cookies of each website can be found in the [HTTP Request Logs Directory](https://github.com/jaqui004/cs533-f25/tree/main/assignments/aquino/3/HTTP%20Request%20Logs).
+A javascript file, [AnalyzeData.js](https://github.com/jaqui004/cs533-f25/blob/main/assignments/aquino/3/AnalyzeData.js), was used to take the data from the request logs and format them into a table (found below), along with a simple analysis on the minimum, maximum, mean, and median cookies used by the 100 sites.

+# Data Table

 |            Website            | Status Code | Cookies | HttOnly | Secure | SameSite | Strict | Lax | None | Path | Path (Excluding '/') |
 | :---------------------------- | :---------: | :-----: | :-----: | :----: | :------: | :----: | :---: | :---: | :----: | :----: |
 | policies.google.com  | 200 | 1 | 1 | 0 | 0 | 0 | 0 | 0 | 1 | 0 |